 Many NDAs will also include a non-disclosure clause that explains the penalties for breaching the contract.
 These penalties may be specific monetary damages or even criminal charges.

-How to Send a Non-Disclosure Agreement
+Key Elements of a Non-Disclosure Agreement

 Potential Problems With an NDA